 Omega Ratio Definition

-Omega ratio is a weighted risk-return ratio for a given level of expected return that helps us to identify the chances of winning in comparison to loosing (higher the better).
-It also considers the third and fourth momentum effect i.e. skewness & kurtosis which gives this an immense usefulness in comparison to others.
+The omega ratio is a weighted risk-return ratio for a given level of expected return that helps us to identify the chances of winning in comparison to loosing (higher the better).
+It also considers the third and fourth momentum effect i.e., skewness & Kurtosis, which gives this an immense usefulness in comparison to others.

 In simple form, the omega ratio formula can be understood as follows